fbadcontrols-cscw21/fbadcontrols-cscw21.github.io/adsettings.md

 ### Control: Who can see your social interactions alongside ads?
 This control is a radio selector with two options, Friends (default) and Only Me.

+###### [3] Emilee Rader.
+Awareness of Behavioral Tracking and Information Privacy Concern in Facebook and Google.
+In *Proceedings of the 10th Symposium on Usable Privacy and Security (SOUPS 2014),* page 17, 2014.
+###### [4] Emilee Rader, Samantha Hautea, and Anjali Munasinghe."I Have a Narrow Thought Process": Constraints on expla-nations connecting inferences and self-perceptions.
+In *Sixteenth Symposium on Usable Privacy and Security (SOUPS 2020),* pages 457–488.
+USENIX Association, August 2020.